Angie-commits/google/README.md

 ## 4. Firewall Checks

+-  Before venturing further, the packets encounter a firewall-a security system ensuring that only safe and authorized traffic is allowed through

 - *Client-side firewall:* Verifies if the outgoing request is permitted.
 - *Server-side firewall:* Verifies if the incoming request is safe.

 ## 5. SSL/TLS (HTTPS Encryption)

-- The browser and server perform a *TLS handshake* to:
+- The browser and server perform a *TLS (Transport Layer Security) handshake* to:
   - Agree on encryption protocols.
   - Exchange and verify digital certificates.
   - Establish an encrypted connection.
-- This ensures that all communication is *secure and private*.
+- This ensures that all communication is secure and private.